 Pieter Stuyvesant received his elementary education in Dokkum, a port town where the Admiralty of Friesland was located.
 It was here that he had his first encounter with the international military enterprise of the Republic, to which he would eventually belong.
 In 1628, he began his studies at the University of Franeker in the province of Friesland.
 His decision to pursue philosophy rather than theology dismayed his father.
 Franeker was a university of great international prestige in Europe at that time, with about 200 students and sixteen professors, and it was teeming with new ideas.
 Even René Descartes delivered lectures at this university in 1629, and Stuyvesant was among those who attended them.

 Stuyvesant wasn't your typical obedient college kid.
 Known for both stealing from his landlady as well as having sex with her daughter, and for rough behavior in taverns in the port of Harlingen.
 That time, Harlingen was one of the major ports of the Republic.
 Maybe Stuyvesant was lurking around the vice districts of Harlingen together with the controversial Polish professor Johannes Maccovius.
 Of the latter, we know he frequented a brothel in Harlingen named The King of England.
-Read our post Harbours, Hookers, Heroines and Women in Masquerade for more about this and other brothels.
+Read our blog post Harbours, Hookers, Heroines and Women in Masquerade for more about this and other brothels.
 Whether or not he smoked tobacco, since a cigarette brand was named after Stuyvesant centuries later, we don't know.
 Perhaps Stuyvesant had one of those fancy Gouda smoking pipes that had just become fashionable.
-In the year 1630, Stuyvesant was expelled from the university, probably because of the incident with the daughter of his landlady (Greer, 2009).
+In the year 1630, Stuyvesant was expelled from the university, perhaps because of the incident with the daughter of his landlady (Greer, 2009).

 His nickname was Peg Leg Pete, or Zilverbeen 'silver leg' in Dutch.
 This because of his sparkly wooden leg, covered with frills and decorations.
 He lost his leg during a military naval campaign at the island of Saint Martin in 1644.
 Captain Ahab of the Caribbean.
 Had the New Yorker writer Herman Melville, of partly Dutch origin, one-legged Stuyvesant in mind when creating this character Ahab and writing his famous book Moby Dick?
 Although Stuyvesant stole from his landlady when he was young, Stuyvesant as a governor was tough on colonists who cheated native tribe members in business deals.
 He's being described as the man who gave a damn for the noble and academic laws of Hugo Grotius or, indeed, Descartes.
 The company's law (i.e. WIC) was the only natural law for him, and he understood duty and station (Shorto 2005).